-FRA engages consultants on a case-bycomplete case basis to general inspections of bridges/ major culverts in the Central, Eastern, Northern and Divisions Western (this includes redundant and not found structures).
+FRA engages consultants on a case-bybasis to complete general case inspections of bridges/ major culverts in the Central, Eastern, Northern and includes Western Divisions (this redundant and not found structures).
 This is mainly done depending on the need to assess the condition of bridges/ crossings as well as appraise the weight limit of bridges/ crossings for public use and safety.